Azure/awesome-azd/website/docs/contribute.md

     - **Author's Name** - Name to credit on the gallery card
     - **Link to template source** - Link to the template GitHub repo
     - **Tags** - One or more [tags](https://github.com/Azure/awesome-azd/blob/main/website/src/data/tags.tsx) representing the template.
 Provide at least 1 tag for programming language used and at least 1 tag for Azure services integrated.
 Also tag the IaC provider (Bicep or Terraform).
 If you don't see a relevant tag for your template?
 Feel free to add one!
-2. If the template is microsoft authorized, we encourage to [publish the template to azure samples browsers](https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main).
+2. If the template is Microsoft-authored, we encourage you to also [publish it to learn.microsoft.com/samples](https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main).
 3. Open a PR!
 4. If possible, add a link to the PR in your repo where you made your app `azd` compatible to the PR description.
 This will help us provide feedback on your template and speed up the review process.